Heterogeneity-robust granular instruments: Testing

 \subsection{RGIV specification test}

-Since the RGIV estimator is over-identified for greater than 3 countries, the moment conditions' compatibility with the data can be directly tested.
-Recall that the RGIV estimator is constructed as a GMM estimator where the moment function $g(\V{r}_t, \boldsymbol{ \phi})$ encodes the pairwise shock orthogonality assumption.
-For $n>3$ countries, the number of moments is greater than the number of parameters and a standard $J$-test can be used to directly test the joint null hypothesis $H_0: \EE[g(\V{r}_t, \boldsymbol{ \phi})] = 0.$ Here, the $J-$statistic is computed as the scaled GMM objective function evaluated at the RGIV estimator $J_T =T\cdot \widehat{Q}_T(\widehat{\boldsymbol{ \phi}}^{RGIV})$.
-The test statistic's asymptotic distribution is known under the null hypothesis $J_T \xrightarrow{d} \chi^2_{n(n-1)/2-n}$.
-Then, the null hypothesis is rejected for large values of $J_T$, providing evidence that two or more shocks are correlated.
+The uncorrelatedness of idiosyncratic shocks is testable when there are four or more units, as the number of moment conditions exceeds the number of unit-specific spillover coefficients.
+Recall that the RGIV estimator is a GMM estimator for moment function $g(\V{r}_t, \boldsymbol{ \phi})$, which encodes the pairwise uncorrelatedness of idiosyncratic shocks.
+For $n\geq 4$ countries, the number of moments exceeds the number of estimated parameters allowing for the use of the Sargan--Hansen test.
+The null hypothesis $H_0{:}\, \, \EE[g(\V{r}_t, \boldsymbol{ \phi}_0)] = \V{0}$ for true parameter $\boldsymbol{\phi}_0$ is rejected for large values of the $J$-statistic $J_T =T\cdot \widehat{Q}_T(\widehat{\boldsymbol{ \phi}}^{RGIV})$.
+Intuitively, $J_T$ is large when one or more pairs of estimated idiosyncratic shocks are correlated. \alert{The Sargan--Hansen test is subject to the usual caveat: failure to reject should not be interpreted as proof of correct specification.}